 Auto Mechanics Technology ATC

 All students will be subject to a Driver’s License Validation check for insurance purposes, and must hold a valid driver’s license while enrolled in the program.
-If a student receives a DUI while enrolled in the program, continuation in the program will be reviewed by the instructors on a case by case basis until the end of the semester.
-Students also will be required to obtain certification in First Aid/CPR.
-The Auto Mechanics Technology program is a drug-free program.
-The Division Chair may require drug or alcohol testing should there be an accident or reasonable suspicion of a student that appears under the influence of drugs and/or alcohol.
+If a student loses their Driver's License or can not be insured while enrolled in the program, continuation in the program will be reviewed by the instructors on a case by case basis until the end of the semester.

 - Enrollment priority is on a first-come first-serve basis as determined by the student's faculty advising date.